Main illustration: Sean Suchara

 Quota attainment and revenue sold per rep are measured differently for AEs, SDRs and relationship managers (RMs).
 For AEs, it’s new business revenue and for SDRs, it’s the number and size of stage two opportunities.
 For RMs who are focused on existing business, it’s net expansion revenue.

-Drive key outcomes with sales KPIs
+How to drive key outcomes with sales metrics

 Defining your sales KPIs is an important start, but KPIs alone can’t take your business to the next level of sales growth.
 As I mentioned earlier, it’s how you apply them and the actions they inspire that make KPIs so valuable to any sales organization.
 Here are two very different examples of how we’ve used sales KPIs as strategic levers.